hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Leaderboards/README.md

 Each Leaderboard configuration has a list of *Fields*.
 Each Field refers to an Event Attribute/Running Total Collector.

 <q>**Running Totals?** When you start to add fields for your Leaderboard's Running Total Collectors, you can select from straightforward Event/Attributes or custom Running Totals that you've configured for a Leaderboard's specific purpose.
-For simple ranking Leaderboards an Event/Attribute that uses the required aggregation type will serve; for more complex Leaderboards, such a one that tracks the most improved player at a specific game level or most improved player over the last month, a custom Running Total will be required.
+For simple ranking Leaderboards an Event/Attribute that uses the required aggregation type will serve; for more complex Leaderboards, such as one that tracks the most improved player at a specific game level or most improved player over the last month, a custom Running Total will be required.
 See [Running Totals](/Documentation/Configurator/Leaderboards/Running Totals.md).</q>

 In the *Fields* panel, you can click to *Add* fields to a Leaderboard: